Skip to Content

 The best thing about the tavern is that it’s right across from Mr. G’s, a popular evening spot with house-made ice cream, outdoor seating and old-fashioned ring toss games.

-ernie's old fashioned lunch counter with signs for texas style weiners.
+Ernie's old fashioned lunch counter with signs for texas style weiners.

 The director at the Shriver house suggested we have lunch at Ernie’s Texas Lunch, a genuinely old lunch counter in the center of town.